Are you experienced? Have you ever been experienced?

 Planning for the new development is now underway

-OE Experiences, a Knoxville-based firm, has been retained to identify the highest and best use of the development and to seek out development partners.
+OE Experiences, a Knoxville-based firm, has been retained to identify the highest and best use of the development.
+And also to seek out development partners.

 OE’s website explains its mission thusly.